π§ Installing a Custom MCP Server

 npm init -y

-Now open package.json and update it so the start script runs your server:
+Now open package.json and update it by adding both lines of code so the start script runs your server:

 This ensures npm start runs server.js from the project folder.